Ellam Sheriyakum: Release

-The film was scheduled for a release on 17 September 2021 but was postponed due to the COVID-19 pandemic.
-It had a delayed release in theatres on 19 November 2021, distributed by Central Pictures.
+The film was scheduled for release on 17 September 2021 but was postponed due to the COVID-19 pandemic.
+It was eventually released in theatres on 19 November 2021, distributed by Central Pictures.

 Reception

 Critical response

 The Times of India rated the film 4 on a scale of 5, noting that the film is "a thought-provoking political drama", and that the success of the film is in "how it does not support any ideology, but shows a mirror to the problems in both political parties, and is not pedantic while doing so."
 The Hindus S. R. Praveen wrote that the director Jibu Jacob is "on the lookout for that perfect balance between a family drama and a political commentary" like in his earlier film Vellimoonga, but "take the light-heartedness, humour, and engaging script out of that film [Vellimoonga], and you would be left with Ellam Sheriyakum."
 Malayala Manorama rated the film 2.5/5 and wrote: "A stale plot, unconvincing situations and sloppy scripting is the bane of formulaic filmmaking.
 Ellam Sheriyakum, roughly translated as 'everything will be all right', fails to tackle all of these common errors."
 Sowmya Rajendran of The News Minute rated the film with 2 stars out of 5 and was critical of screenplay stating, "[it] is overstuffed with too many issues bordering on caricature".
 Rajendran felt that last 30 minutes of film were dull to the point that she had the urge to leave.
 Concluding, she wrote, "Maybe on paper everything sounded great, but what the audience witnesses and understands is a total misfire".